BelledonneCommunications/linphone-windows10/README.md

 # Get Linphone SDK

+## From packages

 Get LinphoneSDK from nuget packager or directly from our website https://www.linphone.org

+## From Source

+Build the Nuget package from  https://gitlab.linphone.org/BC/public/linphone-sdk by following the readme in Windows UWP section.

 # Building the application

 Just open the Linphone.sln Visual Studio solution.
 Install the nuget package on the linphone project.

+In the Solution, you may have to replace the existing project `MsWinRTVideo` with the one inside linphone-sdk sources for an updated version, and update References in Linphone project.

 # Limitations and known bugs